hhru/api/docs_eng/resumes.md

 GET /resumes/{resume_id}
 ```

 >!!
 Note that there have been changes in access to contact details.
-Please read the information on [contact-by-co
+Please read the information on [contact-by-contact resume access](payable/resume.md#contact-data) carefully

 returns an indicated CV.
 If the CV visibility is set
 to "visible to entire Internet" or "by direct link" (`everyone` and `direct`